Video production is complicated by nature.

 Quality background music can turn an average video into an exceptional one.

 In days of yore, licensing decent music was a test of mental fortitude — and budgetary constraints.
-Not only would you need to track down and lobby every single rights holder to use their song, you would then have to pay some hefty licensing fees.
+Not only would you need to track down and lobby every single rights holder to use their song, but you would also then have to pay some hefty licensing fees.

 Unless you’re trying to license this summer’s latest chart-topper, the days of medieval music licensing are over.
 There are a slew of music licensing platforms that offer affordable access to radio-quality songs.